Azure/aks-periscope/README.md

    * To get hte pods in `aks-periscope` namespace.
         `kubectl get pods -n aks-periscope`
-   * TO check the logs in of the each deployed pod, this command will come handy:
+   * To check the logs in of the each deployed pod, this command will come handy:
         `kubectl logs <name-of-pod> -n aks-periscope`

 # Feedback